abailie3/TravelingIntelligence/README.md

 # TravelingIntelligence
-Traveling Intelligence: AI vs. Traveling Salesman
+#### Traveling Intelligence: AI vs. Traveling Salesman

 More documentation yet to be added.

+Copyright 2018, Austin Bailie, All rights reserved.